talwrii/graphite-cli/README.md

 graphite-cli is a set of command line tools created to make working with Graphite simpler.
 A crude set of commands are supported thus far:
 * `cat` - Dumps raw dashboard definition
 * `cp` - Copies source dashboard to target dashboard
-* `diff-dash` - Lists the differences in graphs between source and target dashboards
+* `diff` - Lists the differences in graphs between source and target dashboards
 * `load` - Alias for `cat`
 * `ls` - Lists dashboards
 * `ls-graphs` - List graphs in dashboard